top of page

 The Huntsville Mustard Gas Arsenal produced more gas in five months.
 79,000 drums of mustard-gas were produced and the plans were submitted to General Porter for approval.
 I was seeing a lot of problems with this attack because of the affect it might have on our own men.

-The plan to use mustard-gas was not well known to many people.
+The plan to use mustard gas was not well known to many people.
 We had an agreement not to use these weapons unless they were used on us, but it seemed like we were now looking to change this.
 In February 1945, General Marshall outlined his plan for invasion.
 It would be a full-out invasion, and we were to make a two-pronged attack.
-Consider how much planning Normandy took and multiple it by ten, and then you have what we were facing in the invasion of Japan.
+Consider how much planning Normandy took and multiply it by ten, and then you have what we were facing in the invasion of Japan.
 (Operation X-Day)

 MacArthur wanted 250,000 combat troops and 700,000 men.
 You can bet my regiment was to be a part of that.
 You have to understand – MacArthur was a student of military history, but almost because of that, he was way too conventional.
 He read every Civil War and World War I book there was.
 He saw it like a chessboard.

 In Okinawa, you can see Kama-Kazi pilots.
 They were clearly losing the war and thought there was no reason to try to survive.
 You couldn’t take prisoners in Okinawa.
 We had no prisons for POWs so every prisoner that the guys caught, they executed them.
 It wasn’t open for debate.
-107,000 Japanese troops and civilians were dead and only 109 survived.
+107,000 Japanese troops and civilians were dead, and only 109 survived.

 On the American side, the scale of the casualties on land and sea tipped us off as to what would happen in an invasion of Japan.
 50,000 casualties were our own hell.
 You cannot imagine, even the stench when we were there, was overwhelming.

-The willingness for the Japanese to suffer through anything, to die and take others out in the process seemed to force our hand with regards to Weapons of Mass Destruction.
+The willingness for the Japanese to suffer through anything, to die and take others out in the process, seemed to force our hand with regards to Weapons of Mass Destruction.

 This is what we were up against in the Pacific.
-The odds were stacked against us and the longer we fought there the more obvious it would become that we could not sustain a military invasion of Japan.
+The odds were stacked against us, and the longer we fought there, the more obvious it would become that we could not sustain a military invasion of Japan.

 At some point, President Truman met with the Joint Chiefs of Staff.
 He wanted to know what kind of numbers we were looking at with a land invasion.
 The last thing Truman wanted was to take troops fresh off their European victory would suddenly have to move them back out to the Pacific.
 But those spring and summer months were brutal.